 Electrons can lose energy by inducing excitation of gas species upon impacts in excited states.
 This energy can be stored as electronic, vibrational, or rotational excitation.
 The stored electronic excitation energy can sometimes be released by photon emission with a precise wavelength.
 Several such excitations, followed immediately by photon de-excitation, were included for acetylene with fitted cross sections given in [40].
 Vibrationally and rotationally excited states are usually responsible for the major part of energy exchange between electrons and molecules [30] in plasma reactors like ETP.
 In cold plasmas, if the vibrational-translational relaxation is slow, the vibrational temperature can become much higher than the gas temperature.
-For example, temperatures of $T{rot} = 1190$ K and $T{vib} = 1940$ K were measured in an ETP plasma with argon and acetylene as precursors, by cavity ring down spectroscopy [41].
+For example, temperatures of $T{rot}=1190\,\mathrm{K}$ and $T{vib}=1940\,\mathrm{K}$ were measured in an ETP plasma with argon and acetylene as precursors, by cavity ring down spectroscopy [41].
 Acetylene has five main vibrational excitation energy levels with high cross sections at low energies between 0.1 and 10 eV.
 The effect of vibrationally excited molecules is the increase of gas temperature, and it might have some effect on the electron temperature in the discharge.
 However, since accounting for the vibrational states in the simulations would turn out to be really costly in terms of memory usage, and since vibrational-translational collisions cross sections are not available in literature but they must however be slow at low pressure, the vibrational excitations were not included in the model.
 For rotational excitation, the only data available is from the ab initio theoretical calculation of Thirumalai et al. [42], which provides the cross sections for several energy level transitions for collisions at 10 eV.
 The reason for this lack of experimental data is the high symmetry of acetylene, which makes those cross sections small and difficult to measure.
 For these reasons, rotational excitations were also not included in the model.

-Argon is notorious for having metastable states [28,43], and can stay excited longer and therefore have higher probability of being able to interact with other particles.
+Argon is notorious for having metastable states [28,48], and can stay excited longer and therefore have higher probability of being able to interact with other particles.
 Moreover, excited argon can ionize other molecules through the Penning process [44].
-For this reason, metastable argon is an interesting species to study in various simulations or experiments involving a $C{AB}/Ar$ mixture.
-As reported by Gordillo-Vázquez et al. [45] the reaction $Ar(n = 2,^3P{CD}) < C{AB} \rightarrow C{AB}A^+ + Ar + e$ has a high rate of $3.5 \times 10^{-10}$ cm s-1.
-However, the Penning ionization through collisions with metastable argons consists of a chain of collisions.
-This makes these two processes less probable at low pressure, and thus they were not included.
+For this reason, metastable argon is an interesting species to study in various simulations or experiments involving a C_aH_b/Ar mixture.
+As reported by Gordillo-Vázquez et al. [45] he reaction $Ar(n = 2, {}^3P{0.2}) + C_aH_b - C_aH_b C$

 As discussed earlier, Mao et al. [21] demonstrated the importance of anions for the nanoparticle formation and included them with success in their model.
 Anions are easily trapped in RF plasma discharges and react more than positive ions.
-However, since the magnetron mixed PVD/PECD is a DC discharge, anions will be accelerated towards the substrate, hence anion trapping should not occur.
+However, since the magnetron mixed PVD/PECVD is a DC discharge, anions will be accelerated towards the substrate, hence anion trapping should not occur.
 As acetylene and electrons are the main reactants, the most probable source of anions in our case is dissociative electron attachments (DEA) [36].
 These reactions are enhanced and exothermic due to the Coulomb attraction, but their resonant character means that they can be caused only by electrons with the right energies.
 In this work, those reactions were included without their products in order to verify their relative importance without adding complexity.